pmalviya/TwitterClient/README.md

 [x] Bonus: User can see embedded image media within the tweet detail view

 [x] Bonus: Compose activity is replaced with a modal overlay

+[x] Advanced: Robust error handling, check if internet is available, handle error cases, network failures

+[ ] Advanced: When a network request is sent, user sees an indeterminate progress indicator

+[x] Advanced: User can "reply" to any tweet on their home timeline

+[x] The user that wrote the original tweet is automatically "@" replied in compose

+[x] Advanced: User can click on a tweet to be taken to a "detail view" of that tweet

+[ ]Advanced: User can take favorite (and unfavorite) or reweet actions on a tweet

+[ x]Advanced: Improve the user interface and theme the app to feel twitter branded

+[ ] Advanced: User can search for tweets matching a particular query and see results

+[ ] Bonus: User can view their direct messages (or send new ones)

 ![Video Walkthrough](TwitterClient.gif)